 Hitnosis – Refreshing your browser repeatedly to see if your hit counter or comments have increased

-Hosting – Also Web Hosting or Website Hosting – Web hosts are companies that provide space on a server owned or leased for use by clients, as well as providing Internet connectivity, typically in a data centre.
+Hosting – Also Web Hosting or Website Hosting – Web hosts, like Hosti Server, are companies that provide space on a server owned or leased for use by clients, as well as providing Internet connectivity, typically in a data centre.
 Used for Self-Hosted website – including Self-Hosted WordPress.

 HTML – HyperText Markup Language – the common markup language (code) used to create a web page.